ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### HttpServletRequest.getRequestedSessionId should not be used

 Indica quando há uma sessão com um ID que não foi devidamente autenticado.
-A mensagem que aparece é esta:

 > _Due to the ability of the end-user to manually change the value, the session ID in the request should only be used by a servlet container \(E.G. Tomcat or Jetty\) to see if the value matches the ID of an an existing session.
 If it does not, the user should be considered unauthenticated.
 Moreover, this session ID should never be logged to prevent hijacking of active sessions.
 For more information checkout the CWE-807 \(_[_https://cwe.mitre.org/data/definitions/807_](https://cwe.mitre.org/data/definitions/807)_\) advisory._